vivekchand/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model is based on Nvidia's self-driving car model.
+It consists of a Normalization layer, next a cropping layer, followed by 5 convolution layers, one flatten layer, 3 fully connected layer & 1 output layer.
+![Nvidia's self-driving car model][image1]

+Layer 1: Image Normalization layer
+Layer 2: Cropping Layer -- cropping 70 rows pixel from top of the image & 25 from bottom of the image Layer 3: Convolution Layer -- 2x2 stride -- relu activation Layer 4: Convolution Layer -- 2x2 stride -- relu activation
+Layer 5: Convolution Layer -- 2x2 stride -- relu activation
+Layer 6: Flatten layer
+Layer 7: Fully connected layer
+Layer 8: Fully connected layer
+Layer 9: Fully connected layer
+Layer 10: Output layer

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49-52).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 68).
+Tuned the no. of epochs to 3.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
+There are around 40k training data.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.

-For details about how I created the training data, see the next section.
+The training data has a maximum of center lane driving & running through autonomous mode at locations where the car went out of track I trained for recovery modes for either shifting from left to right or right to left.
+And a couple of laps was focused onto driving smoothly around the curves.

 ###Model Architecture and Training Strategy